JCSime/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    It's a way of writing your code so that page readers can more accurately describe the page to the disabled.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+    *Semantic HTML tags
+    *Providing alt descriptions for your images.
+    *Making sure the color scheme of the site isn't required to use the site so that color blind people can easily use the site.

 3. How would you explain the concept of a variable to someone new to programming?
+    A variable is the name or 'handle' you give to an item.
+If you ever want to call or refer to that item, you just use it's name.

 4. What is the purpose of using functions in code?
+    If you know you're gonna be reusing a chunk of code over and over again, you can make a function out of it and only have to write it once.

 5. How do you access a key inside of an object inside of an array?
+    By referencing the index of the key in the object's array.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.